ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>Today</h3>A chance of showers and thunderstorms before 3pm, then a chance of showers and thunderstorms.
-Mostly cloudy, with a high near
+Partly sunny.
+High near 76,
-         76. South wind around 17 mph, with gusts as high as 29 mph.
-Chance of precipitation is 50%.<br></div>
+         with temperatures falling to around 74 in the afternoon.
+South wind 12 to 16 mph, with gusts as high as 29 mph.
+Chance of precipitation is 40%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>A chance of showers and thunderstorms before 11pm, then showers and thunderstorms likely.
+         <h3>Tonight</h3>A chance of showers and thunderstorms.
 Mostly cloudy.
-Low around 65, with
+Low around 65, with temperatures rising to around 67 overnight.
+South
-         temperatures rising to around 68 overnight.
-South wind 14 to 18 mph, with gusts as high as 32 mph.
-Chance of precipitation is 70%.<br></div>
+         wind 14 to 18 mph, with gusts as high as 30 mph.
+Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tuesday</h3>Rain showers before 9am, then showers and thunderstorms.
+         <h3>Tuesday</h3>Rain showers before noon, then showers and thunderstorms.
 Cloudy.
-High near 73, with temperatures falling to around 66 in the
+High near 73, with temperatures falling to around 66 in
-         afternoon.
-South wind 9 to 18 mph, with gusts as high as 31 mph.
+         the afternoon.
+South southwest wind 10 to 20 mph, with gusts as high as 31 mph.
 Chance of precipitation is 90%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tuesday Night</h3>A chance of rain showers.
+         <h3>Tuesday Night</h3>Showers and thunderstorms likely.
 Mostly cloudy, with a low around 49.
-West northwest wind 3 to 8 mph.
-Chance of precipitation is
+West northwest wind 2 to 9 mph.
+Chance of precipitation
-         50%.<br></div>
+         is 60%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">